mathiskakal/moonshot/documents/rexmax-specifications.md

 # C) User Research

-A total of 31 meetings have been conducted with a total of 18 people.
+31 meetings have been conducted with a total of 18 people.

-Some meetings were prepared with closed questions while most of them were open-ended, and aimed at collecting as much information about the current processes and other hidden causes that could hinder The Company's efforts as I could.
+Some meetings were prepared with closed questions while most of them were open-ended, and aimed at collecting as much information as I could about the current processes and other hidden causes that could hinder The Company's efforts.

 Each meeting was followed with a consolidation session for me to extract all the useful information, proofread my notes, and prepare the next meetings.